darthven/ioc-lib.js/README.md

 - getLifecycle - returns lifecycle instance of the component

-- getLifecycle - sets lifecycle instance to the component
+- setLifecycle - sets lifecycle instance to the component

+- getEntityInstance - returns instance of the class defined by the classpath

+- setEntityInstance - sets the instance of the class defined by the classpath

 <h4>Context Class</h4>